This page is continually updated and provides a summary of past and present visual projects (2012-today)

 social moWEments is a collection of photographs taken between 2010 and 2018 and mainly in Sweden that captures the “We” of movements, that is, movements as collectives of belonging.
 It all started when I was abroad as a student.
 I was in a crowded capital and although I was not alone, I felt lonely and as if I did not belong to anything.
 One day, as I was strolling around, I found a crowd “within the crowd”, a group of people demonstrating for a cause.
 Even though I was not part of the group, I supported the cause and considered myself being a part of the movement.
 The feeling of belonging was taken to another level when we walked together, side by side.
 This is how I became interested in visual portrayals of movements and how the “we” is performed, how movements move from walks in the streets onto the built environment and the banners, from one city to another, across countries.
 Movements can also be still, as in sitting protests.
 They over time can also “move” into dissolution of groups and members.

 2013 Space-Time Imaginaries in Reactionary Community Creations: Gentrification Resistance in the Area of Køpi in Berlin

 When I was studying in the humanities at Utrecht University (08/2010–02/2011), I became interested in integrating sound and vision into my studies.
 In the following years, I started to take this interest more seriously.
 In 2013, I attended the course The City – Boundary Transgressions and Visual Expressions at Lund University.
 Together with two classmates, I conducted visual ethnography on gentrification in the city of Berlin, more specifically in Kreuzberg and the Køpi area.
 We explored the visual expressions of anti-gentrification politics.

-2011-2012 Visual Ethnography: Military Training
+2012-2013 Visual Ethnography: Military Training

 The military changed my views on hierarchies.
-Formal hierarchies suddenly made perfect sense, or at least there was a logic and function to them, unlike many other settings with a similar organisation.
+Formal hierarchies suddenly made perfect sense, or at least there was a logic and function to them, unlike many other settings with a similar hierarchical organisation.